ysugimoto/graphql-edge/README.md

 # graphql-edge

-Execute GraphQL on the edge!
+Execute GraphQL on the edge.

 ## Installation

-Install this librart as dependency via your favorite package manage :)
+Install this library as dependency via your favorite package manager :)

 ```shell
 $ [npm|yarn|pnpm] install graphql-edge